lareza-farhan-wanaghi/gophercises/readme.md

 **11. renamer**

 This is the solution for the [12th](https://github.com/gophercises/renamer) exercise.
-Activities involved: Creating a program that renames files that match a definite pattern in a specific directory.
+Activities involved: Creating a program that renames files matching a definite pattern in a specific directory.

 To run the program: